google-parfait/tensorflow-federated/docs/api_docs/python/tff/federated_aggregate.md

     The result of this stage is a single top-level `U` that emerges at the root of the hierarchy at the
     <a href="../tff.md#SERVER"><code>tff.SERVER</code></a>.
 Actual
-    implementations may structure this step as cascade of multiple layers.
+    implementations may structure this step as a cascade of multiple layers.

 *   Finally, the `U`-typed result of the reduction performed in the preceding stage is projected into the result value using `report` as the mapping